MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-root-site.md

 description: "Learn about modernizing the root site for your organization."
 ---

-# Create a modern root site
+# Modernize your root site

 Previously, when SharePoint was set up for an organization, a classic team site was created as the root (or top-level) SharePoint site.
 Now, a communication site is set up as the root site for new organizations.
-If your environment was set up before April 2019, you can change your root site to a modern site in one of two ways by using Microsoft PowerShell:
+If your environment was set up before April 2019, you can change your root site to a modern site in one of three ways:

+- Enable the modern site pages library experience and set a modern page as the home page of the root site.
+This gives users a modern team site experience with the left navigation.
 - If you have a different site that you want to use as your root site, you can replace (swap) the root site with it.
 - To keep using the content on the site, you can convert the existing site to a communication site.

+## What's the root site?

+The root site is one of the site collections provisioned automatically for an organization when they signup for any Office 365 or Microsft 365 products that include a SharePoint license.
+Typically that site's URL is of the format .sharepoint.com.

 ## Swap your root site